Bellydance Cohesion is presented in two tracks: Enrichment Courses and Teacher Trainings.

-During the Stage 1 Enrichment Course, dancers learn the fundamentals of bellydance technique via ritualized cumulative practice drills and examples of stylized movements.
+During the Stage 1 Enrichment Course, dancers learn the fundamentals of bellydance technique via ritualized cumulative practice drills, examples of stylized movements, and improvisation exercises.
 Level-up options are available to anyone who wants to increase the difficulty of the drills.
 Examples of a level-up options are:

 Adding a finger cymbal layer to the practice drill

 Traveling with the drill

 Adding a concept like turning or level changes to the drill

 Stage 1 also incorporates study of bellydance music and history.

 During the Stage 2 Enrichment Course, dancers learn more complex and stylized movement phrases as well as combinations which are paired with finger cymbal layers.
 These combinations can be arranged into choreographies or placed in solo improvisation.
 They may also be performed in the context of a structured group improvisation.